intelsdi-x/snap/README.md

 TODO

 ### Plugin Catalog
-All known Plugins are tracked in the [Plugin Catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md) and are tagged as consumers, processors and publishers.
+All known plugins are tracked in the [Plugin Catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md) and are tagged as collectors, processors and publishers.

 If you would like to write your own, read through [Authoring a Plugin](#author-a-plugin).
 Let us know if you begin to write one by opening an Issue.
 When you finish, please open a Pull Request to add yours to the list!